-The 2018 Festival was one of the busiest on record with over 3,000 individual and group performers participating in the Festival and more than 5,000 audience members, supported by over 1,000 volunteer hours.
-In 2019, we will distribute several thousands of dollars in awards and scholarships.
+The 2019 Festival was exceptional with over 2,700 individual and group performers participating in the Festival and more than 4,000 audience members, supported by over 1,000 volunteer hours.
+In 2020, we will distribute several thousands of dollars in awards and scholarships.

 - Okanagan Valley Music Festival was founded in 1926.

 - The first Festival was a one-day event with choral, voice, piano, and elocution classes offered.

 - In 1927, the Festival grew to become a two-day event.

 - The Festival becomes a tri-city event in 1936 with Kelowna, Penticton, and Vernon taking

 - In 1949, the Okanagan Valley Music Festival becomes part of the Federation of Canadian Music

 - During the 1950s, concert band classes are added and the festival increases scholarships and

 - The festival becomes part of the BC Federation of Festivals in 1958.

 - The Kiwanis Club of Kelowna became the main festival sponsor in 1980.